OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

     FeatureXMLFile().store("test.featureXML", fm)

-Visualizing the resulting map in :term:`TOPPView` allows detection of the two :term:`features` stored in the :py:class:`~.FeatureMap` with the visualization indicating charge state, m/z, RT and other properties:
+Visualizing the resulting map in :term:`TOPPView` allows detection of the two features stored in the :py:class:`~.FeatureMap` with the visualization indicating charge state, m/z, RT and other properties:

 .. image:: img/feature.png

-Note that in this case only two :term:`features` are present, but in a typical :term:`LC-MS/MS` experiments, thousands of :term:`features` are present.
+Note that in this case only two features are present, but in a typical :term:`LC-MS/MS` experiments, thousands of features are present.

 :term:`Feature Maps<feature maps>`